-- The Driver and Vehicle Services section of the Pennsylvania Department of Transportation (PennDOT) states that individuals are required to have a valid form of Pennsylvania identification to apply for a vehicle title and registration.
+- You must have a valid form of Pennsylvania identification to apply for a vehicle title and registration.

-- According to the Pennsylvania DOT site, you need a valid Pennsylvania identification to register a car in PA with an out of state license.
+- According to the Pennsylvania Department of Transportation, you need valid Pennsylvania identification to register a car in the state with an out-of-state license.

-- You can register car in PA with a suspended license but you can’t drive it.
-To register a car you will need a valid Pennsylvania identification document.
+- You can register a car in PA with a suspended license but can’t drive it.
+To register a car, you will need valid Pennsylvania identification.

-However, you will not be able to test drive the car or drive it off the lot once you have made the purchase.
-There is no law in Pennsylvania that says you must have a valid driver’s license to buy a car.
-You will need some form of government-issued ID to complete the transaction as well to title or register the car.
+Technically yes, but you will not be able to test drive the car or drive it off the lot.
+No law in Pennsylvania says you must have a valid driver’s license to buy a car, but you will need a government-issued ID to complete the transaction and title or register the car.

-There are a number of reasons a person may need to purchase a vehicle without a license.
+A person may need to purchase a vehicle without a license for several reasons:

-- You are disabled and need a car for your caregiver to drive.
+- You have a disability and need a car for your caregiver to drive.

 - You own a business and need a vehicle for your licensed employees to drive.

-- You have an underage child who has a license but can’t legally finance a vehicle.
+- You have an underage child with a license and can’t legally finance a vehicle.

-Can you register a car without a license in PA?
+Can you register a car without a license in Pennsylvania?

-The Driver and Vehicle Services section of the Pennsylvania Department of Transportation (PennDOT) states that individuals are required to have a valid form of Pennsylvania identification to apply for a vehicle title and registration.
+According to the Pennsylvania Department of Transportation, individuals must have a valid form of Pennsylvania ID to apply for a vehicle title and registration.

-So, while you do not need a Pennsylvania driver’s license, you will need to show a valid form of ID from the list above so that you can title and register a car in Pennsylvania.
+So, while you do not need a Pennsylvania driver’s license, you will need a valid ID from the list above to title and register a car in Pennsylvania.

-Can you register a car in PA with an out of state license?
+Can you register a car in Pennsylvania with an out-of-state license?

-The quick answer is no. According to the Pennsylvania DOT site, you need a valid Pennsylvania identification to register a car in the Keystone State.
+You cannot register a car in Pennsylvania with an out-of-state license.
+According to the Pennsylvania DOT, you need valid Pennsylvania identification to register a car in PA.

 Can you register a car with a suspended license in Pennsylvania?

-Yes, you can but you will need a valid Pennsylvania identification document from the list above to do so.
+Yes, but you will need a valid Pennsylvania identification document from the list above.
 Remember, just because you can register a car doesn’t mean you can drive it.
-If you get caught out on the road with a suspended license you will be facing a major driving offense on your record, sky high insurance premiums as well as possible jail time and a longer license suspension.
+If you get caught on the road with a suspended license, you will face a significant driving offense on your record, sky-high insurance premiums, possible jail time and a longer license suspension.

-- All new residents are required to apply for Pennsylvania title and registration of their vehicles within 20 days of establishing residency in Pennsylvania.
+- Apply for Pennsylvania title and registration of their vehicles within 20 days of establishing residency in Pennsylvania.

-- You must give the DMV your out-of-state title when applying for a new one
+- Give the DMV your out-of-state title when applying for a new one.

-- Be aware that if you still owe money on a car that has an out-of-state title, you may have to refinance the balance pay off the out-of-state bank or lender.
+- If you still owe money on a car with an out-of-state title, you may have to refinance the balance or pay off the out-of-state bank or lender.